vtex-apps/io-documentation/docs/en/Recipes/templates/building-a-horizontal-product-summary.md

 > ℹ️ *This recipe requires previous understanding of the [Flex Layout app](https://vtex.io/docs/components/layout-blocks/vtex.flex-layout/).
 It is strongly advised that you read the app documentation before performing the steps below!*

-1. Make sure the Flex Layout app has been declared as a theme's dependency in the `manifest.json` file:
+1. Make sure the Layout app has been declared as a theme's dependency in the `manifest.json` file:

 ```json
 "dependencies": {